Trendeo/slate/source/includes/_errors.md

 All API endpoints answer with the same error structure.
 Exception: In case an error happens on API-Gateway or Traefik-loadbalancer-level, the client should look only on the response code.

-Generally, an error message looks like the following example:
+Generally, an error message looks like in the example on the right.

 ```json
 {